MEDS2007/lecture04/readme.md

 ## TO DO

-- [ ] discuss how to separate the JavaScript secion?
+- [ ] discuss whether to separate the JavaScript secion?

 ## DONE